airbytehq/airbyte/docs/contributing-to-airbyte/updating-documentation.md

 * how to install dependencies
 * how to build and run the code locally & via Docker
 * any other information needed for local iteration

-### Sidebar updates
-# To edit the sidebar you must [edit this JSON in this Javascript file](https://github.com/airbytehq/airbyte/blob/master/docusaurus/sidebars.js)

 ### Changelogs